Francisco J. Collazo: Early years

 Collazo was born in the city of Utuado, Puerto Rico and grew up in his father's farm.
 He received his primary education in his hometown.
 In 1946, he dropped out of high school and joined the United States Army.
-He continued his education while serving in the military and retired from the Army after 30 years of service with the rank of Chief Warrant Officer.
-Among his military decorations was the Meritorious Service Medal and the Bronze Star Medal with an Oak Leaf Cluster for his service during the Vietnam War.
+He continued his education while serving in the military where he went to the Korean War and the Vietnam War and retired from the Army after 30 years of service with the rank of Chief Warrant Officer.
+Among his military decorations was the Meritorious Service Medal, Bronze Star Medal with an Oak Leaf Cluster and the Army Commendation Medal for his service during the Vietnam War.
 Mr. Collazo is a service-connected disabled veteran.

 Collazo attended the University of Texas in Austin, Texas where he earned a bachelor's degree in Mathematics and Computer Science.
 He later earned a master of Computer Systems Engineering from the Southeastern Institute of Technology.

 COLSA Corporation

 Collazo and his wife, whom he married in 1955, moved to Huntsville, Alabama.
 In 1980, they founded COLSA Corporation in the garage of their home.
 The principal idea behind the foundation of the new company was to provide systems analysis and engineering in support of air defense systems material development.
 By 1983, the company had 20 employees.
 That same year, the Government awarded COLSA its first prime contract.

 The company moved from Collazo's garage to South Memorial Parkway in Huntsville and later to Sparkman Drive.
 The company is currently located in Cummings Research Park.
 In 1997, COLSA was awarded the Cogswell Award for Excellence in Security Operations.
-In 2003, COLSA acquired Huntsville-based Pace and Waite, Inc., and Digital Wizards, Inc. Among COLSA’s clients are NASA, the U.S. Army, the U.S. Air Force, the U.S. Navy, the Defense Intelligence Agency and the Missile Defense Agency.
+In 2003, COLSA acquired Huntsville-based Pace and Waite, Inc., and Digital Wizards, Inc. Among COLSA's clients are NASA, the U.S. Army, the U.S. Air Force, the U.S. Navy, the Defense Intelligence Agency and the Missile Defense Agency.

 In 2004, COLSA corporation used 1,566 Xserve G5 servers clustered to create a new supercomputer MACH5 -- multiple advanced computers for hypersonics.